Chanelmorgan/Chanelmorgan/README.md

 ## About Me

 I am passionate about software development, machine learning, and data science.
 My goal is to leverage technology to solve real-world problems and contribute to innovative projects.

+During my placement year at Airbus Defence and Space, I worked as an Intern Software Developer where I gained hands-on experience in agile development and Java.
+I contributed to the continuous integration and development of many projects, which helped me enhance my coding, problem-solving, and teamwork skills.

-Throughout my studies, I have engaged in various projects that have enhanced my coding, problem-solving, and teamwork skills.
+Throughout my studies, I have engaged in various projects that have further strengthened my expertise and prepared me for a successful tech career.

 ## Skills